-Chicago transplants are often overwhelmed by choice.
-The Windy City has a whopping 77 neighborhoods, and when you don’t know one from the other, deciding where to live in Chicago gets tricky.
-Don’t panic — PPM offers apartment buildings in Chicago’s top areas, and we can provide insight to help you choose your next neighborhood.
+Those new to the Chicago apartment market are often overwhelmed by the sheer quantity of neighborhoods in the city.
+The Windy City has a whopping 77 neighborhoods, and when you don’t know one from the other, deciding where to find an apartment gets tricky.
+Don’t panic, PPM Apartments offers apartment buildings in Chicago’s most coveted neighborhoods.
+We can provide insight to help you choose the best location for your next apartment.

-If you want luxury, consider the Gold Coast neighborhood of Chicago.
+If you want luxury apartment living, consider the Gold Coast neighborhood of Chicago.
 With close proximity to Oak Street, you’ll be steps away from the best shopping in Chicago.
 The area also boasts swanky cocktail bars and endless upscale dining spots.
 When you’re done eating and shopping, hit up Rush Street for your nightlife needs.
-This is high-rise living at its finest, and you’ll be at the center of it all.
+This is high-rise apartment living at its finest, and you’ll be at the center of it all.

 Just over the bridge from the Loop is the River North district, a haven for art and design.
 What started as an industrial epicenter is now home to a bounty of boutiques, art shops and foodie destinations.
 In fact, River North holds Chicago’s highest concentration of restaurants in one neighborhood.
 You’ll also find tons of art galleries in the River North district.
 If you’re into treasure hunting, this is the spot for you — it’s home to some of the best antique shops in Chicago.

 Deciding where to live in Chicago can be confusing, but with a little research and planning, it’ll be easier to narrow down the best options for you and your lifestyle.
 If you need more assistance, we’re happy to help.